nawabahmadreshi/documentation/pages/marketing-channels/google-display-engagement-ads.md

 1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.
 1. Paste the link into the **Direct link** field of the ad creator

-{% image src="/img/pages/features/google-ads/google-display-engagement-ads/Android/full-branch-link.png" half center alt='Example Link' %}
+{% image src="/img/pages/features/google-ads/google-display-engagement-ads/Android/full-branch-link.png" 3-quarters center alt='Example Link' %}

-{% image src="/img/pages/features/google-ads/google-display-engagement-ads/Android/adwords-configuration.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-display-engagement-ads/Android/adwords-configuration.png" 3-quarters center alt='Example Adwords Config' %}

 {% ingredient view-ad-link-data %}{% endingredient %}